sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrading-via-docker.md

     ```

     If there are any upgrade failures or errors, they're printed to the console and log.
 You can use [Gogo Shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to troubleshoot any issues and finish the upgrade.

+1. After you have resolved any failures or errors, examine the [Post Upgrade Considerations](./post-upgrade-considerations.md).

+1. [Update the Portal properties](../configuration-and-infrastructure/migrating-configurations-and-properties.md#migrating-portal-properties) in your new installation.

 1. Validate your upgraded database.